Q: What is meant by the “explosive limits” for methane?

 The range of concentrations within which a gas will explode is also known as its “explosive range.”
 Figures representing the higher and lower limits of the explosive range are expressed in percentages are are referred to as the LEL, and UEL respectively.

 The amount of oxygen that must be present for an explosion to occur is also expressed as a percentage.
 When the necessary oxygen concentration approaches that found in normal air, the level is expressed simply as “normal air.”

-The explosive range of methane, for example, is 5 to 15 percent (by volume) in the presence of at least 12.1 percent oxygen.
+The explosive range of methane, for example, is 5 % to 15 % (by volume) in the presence of at least 12.1 percent oxygen.